-Cranberry Hazelnut Turkey Wellington – This golden turkey wellington is a great alternative for Holiday cooking when serving just a few people.
+Cranberry Hazelnut Turkey Wellington.
+This golden turkey wellington is a great alternative for Holiday cooking when serving just a few people.
 So impressive & so easy using frozen puff pastry.

 As a bonus recipe with this delicious dish, I came up with a delicious festive twist on a classic turkey accompaniment with this Citrus Fig Cranberry Sauce.

-- 2 sheets, (12 x 12 inches) frozen puff pastry, thawed
+- 2 sheets (12 x 12 inches) frozen puff pastry, thawed

-- 1½ to 2 pounds uncooked turkey breast
+- 1 1/2 to 2 pounds uncooked turkey breast

 - 1 tbsp olive oil